Edward Buncombe: Biography

-He joined a local militia, the Tyrrell County Regiment of the North Carolina militia.
+He was appointed first colonel of the newly formed Tyrrell County Regiment of the North Carolina militia in 1771.
 The "Halifax Assembly" elected him colonel of the 5th North Carolina Regiment of the Continental Army on April 15, 1776 (three days after it had passed the historic Halifax Resolves).
 He was wounded and captured on October 4, 1777 at the Battle of Germantown, fought several miles outside of the rebel capital of Philadelphia, which the British had recently seized.
+He was left for dead and the next day a British officer who was an old friend found him and brought him to Philadelphia for medical treatment.
 The British army paroled him to that city.
+Bumcombe wrote to General George Washington requesting an exchange for a British prisoner but was ignored.
 The following May 1778, Col. Buncombe fell down some stairs while sleepwalking and his wounds reopened, causing him to bleed to death.
 He is buried in Christ Church Burial Ground in Philadelphia.

 Tax records of 1782 say that his estate included 2250 acre of land and 10 Negroes.

 In 1791, the State of North Carolina created a new county from parts of two other counties and named it for Col. Buncombe.
 The present Buncombe County is a combination of parts of the original one with parts of neighboring counties.